blackberry/BlackBerry-Communication-Services-Examples/SoftPhone/README.md

 *SoftPhoneApplication.java*

-Our incoming call observer will launch an activity to prompt the user to answer or decline the call.
-Optionally, we can choose to [accept()](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#acceptCall-int-l) an incoming call before answering.
-Accepting the call allows the Spark SDK to start negotiating the audio for the call early, which can help prevent any audio delay when the call is answered.
+Your incoming call observer will launch an activity to prompt the user to answer or decline the call.
+Optionally, you can choose to [`accept()`](https://developer.blackberry.com/files/bbm-enterprise/documents/guide/reference/android/com/bbm/sdk/media/BBMEMediaManager.html#acceptCall-int-l) an incoming call before answering.
+Accepting the call allows the SDK to start negotiating the audio for the call early, which can help prevent any audio delay when the call is answered.

 ```java